Microchipping

 1 out of every 2 lost dogs and 1 out of every 3 lost cats with registered microchips return home.

-It's a fact that 1 out of every 3 pets will go missing during its lifetime.
-Without proper ID, up to 90% (!) of these pets will never get the chance to return home.
+Without proper ID, up to 90% (!) of pets that go missing will never get the chance to return home.

 We use HomeAgain microchips to register and ID your pet.